12 Things You Shouldn’t Miss When You Visit Glacier National Park

 The Mercantile is open from April to November and is accessible by a gorgeous (but slightly bumpy) drive up a dirt road toward the North Fork area of Glacier.
 Because the Mercantile is outside the park, there is no reservation required to get there.
 Make sure to get a huckleberry bear claw when you visit!

-People outside of store
+People outside of Mercantile shop

 Linnea with a handful of delicious pastries outside of the Polebridge Mercantile near Glacier